transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

 <p><h2 id="ambivalent">Those ambivalent towards BIP 148</h2>
 <p>It seems that most community members are ambivalent towards BIP 148.
+<p>Trace Mayer and Jeff Berwick discuss BIP 148 and both are ambivalent towards it but think and feel it is important to be prepared for it.
+<p><center><iframe width="560" height="315" src="https://www.youtube.com/embed/QjZk7N7RXfA" frameborder="0" allowfullscreen></iframe></center>

 <p><h2 id="pessimistic">Those pessimistic towards BIP 148</h2>
 <p><a href="https://bitcointalk.org/index.php?topic=1870015.0">Greg Maxwell</a>